Secret-key-based physical layer security for feedback-aided unsourced random access: System Model

 \section{System Model}

-We consider a communication system with a BS equipped with $M$ receive antennas, and a massive number of connected users among which $K_a$ users with indices $i=1,2,\ldots,K_a$ aim to securely share their bit sequences $\mathbf{w}_i\in\{0,1\}^{B}$ with the legitimate BS.
+We consider a feedback-aided communication system with a BS equipped with $M$ receive antennas, and a massive number of connected users among which $K_a$ users with indices $i=1,2,\ldots,K_a$ aim to securely share their bit sequences $\mathbf{w}_i\in\{0,1\}^{B}$ with the legitimate BS.
 A passive Eve equipped with $E$ receive antennas attempts to illegally intercept the signals transmitted by the users.
-When the $i$th user is ready to transmit its information, it waits for a feedback signal from the BS, which is a non user specific broadcast signal frequently sent for communication and sensing purposes~\cite{Ahmadi2025Feedback,Ebert2022}.
-This feedback signal is denoted as
+When the $i$th user is ready to transmit its information, it waits for a feedback signal from the BS, which is a non-user-specific broadcast signal frequently sent for communication and sensing purposes~\cite{Ahmadi2025Feedback,Ebert2022}.
+Considering channel reciprocity, the feedback signal received by the $i$th user is given by~\cite{Ahmadi2025Feedback}